 Department of Mechanical Engineering

-The pioneer and most popular branch of engineering.
-The courses have been designed in such a way that students get necessary depth in the chosen area of specialization while absorbing the necessary back up knowledge so as to maintain the required breadth in the general technological scenario.
-Special efforts have been made to enable the students to translate the theoretical knowledge with�laboratory and field level experience.
-Modern and well equipped mechanical lab is available with sufficient machines and equipments
+The pioneer and most popular branch of engineering, Mechanical Engineering courses are designed to provide students with necessary depth in their chosen area of specialization, while also offering sufficient backup knowledge to maintain breadth in the general technological scenario.
+Special efforts are made to enable students to translate theoretical knowledge into laboratory and field-level experience.
+A modern and well-equipped mechanical lab is available with sufficient machines and equipment.

 Vision

-To develop competent and ethically strong mechanical engineers by imparting value-based, innovative technical� education.
+To develop competent and ethically strong mechanical engineers by imparting value-based, innovative technical education.

 Mission

-PEO1 Professional Practices: Achieve excellence in professional practices in Mechanical Engineering� by applying their knowledge and technical skills, effectively utilizing modern tools and technologies.
+Achieve excellence in professional practices in Mechanical Engineering by applying knowledge and technical skills, effectively utilizing modern tools and technologies.

 Program Specific Outcomes (PSO)